pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 Suppose a quarantine is imposed during the outbreak of an infectious disease.
 How does it impact the total number of infected individuals, and the total number of fatalities?
-The best case scenario is when the quarantine completely contains the outbreak.
+The best-case scenario is when the quarantine completely contains the outbreak.
 In this case, a very small number of individuals are infected, and the disease is eradicated.

 Unfortunately, there are two major drawbacks of this scenario: